zhiyu/icecream/README.md

 About
 -------------------------
-[icecream](http://github.com/nodengine/icecream) is a rapid web framework based on [NodeJS](http://www.nodejs.org) with a very small footprint.
-It is based on experience and designed for those who need a simple, elegant and pragmatic toolkit to build high-performing, full-featured web applications.
+[icecream](http://github.com/nodengine/icecream) is a rapid web framework based on [NodeJS](http://www.nodejs.org).
+It is designed with a very small footprint for those who need a simple, elegant and pragmatic toolkit to build high-performing, full-featured web applications.

 Contact
 -------------------------